RahulDabgotra/Local-Store/README.md

  - In a new terminal, enter into ecom_frontend directory using `cd ecom_frontend`.
  - Install React dependencies with  `npm install`.
  - Run React app with `npm start`.
  -  Build React app using  `npm run build`.
-Note: Run on to built the project.
+Note: Run only to built the project.